pwittchen/wittchen.io/source/_drafts/formatting-usb-disk-on-linux.md

 fdisk /dev/sdb
 ```

-Next, we can use `d` for deleting partition.
+next, we can use `d` for deleting partition:

 ```
 Welcome to fdisk (util-linux 2.34).